chef/chef-web-docs/chef_master/source/platforms.rst

      -
      - ``7``, ``8``, ``8.1``, ``10``, ``2008 R2``, ``2012``, ``2012 R2``

-Other Platforms
+Community Support
 ++++++++++++++++++++++++++++++++++++++++++++++++++++
-The following platforms are not tested by Chef Software:
+The following platforms are supported only via the community:

 .. list-table::
    :widths: 280 100 120